AdobeDocs/experience-platform.en/help/dashboards/guides/account-profiles.md

 #### [!UICONTROL Customers per account detail] {#customers-per-account-detail}

 The [!UICONTROL Customers per account detail] chart provides more granular details about the number of accounts associated with different customer types.
-It displays a three-column table detailing the number of accounts by customer type (direct or indirect) and the range of customers associated with them.
-This helps to understand how the customers are distributed across different customer categories and the total number of accounts associated with each.
+It displays a three-column table detailing the number of accounts by customer type (direct or indirect), and the range of customers associated with them.
+This chart helps you to understand how the customers are distributed across different customer categories and the total number of accounts associated with each.

 <!-- Shouldn't the third column be 'Total customers'?
 What am I missing?
 I am confused. -->